 The short-run quantity theory of money

 Monetarists assume that the velocity of money in the short run is constant.
 Therefore, from the above equation, we know that an increase in the money supply is the primary determinant of nominal GDP.
-For this reason, monetarists view that the key to stabilizing the economy is controlling the money supply.
+For this reason, monetarists view controlling the money supply as the key to stabilizing the economy.

 Increasing the money supply will have two possible consequences: an increase in the price level (inflation), an increase in real output, or both.
 If the economy can increase real output, the effect of increasing the money supply on inflation is relatively minimal.